whitekernel/gostxboard/README.md

 # Gostxboard
 A free opensource and beta anti-keylogging solution for Windows.

-# THE CODE IS AVAILABLE ON BITBUCKET AT https://bitbucket.org/WhiteKernel/gostxboard
+## THE PROJECT HAS BEEN PERMANENTLY MOVED TO BITBUCKET AT https://bitbucket.org/WhiteKernel/gostxboard